Our members are our strength!

 Since its inception in 1984, International Medical Corps’ worldwide humanitarian and development efforts have been defined by an intense commitment to assisting communities in strengthening their ability to meet their own health care needs through education, training and capacity building.
 International Medical Corps’ focus on health workforce capacity in more than 30 countries fosters self-reliance and builds the kind of confidence, pride and self-esteem essential for political stability and successful development.

-IntraHealth’s organizational mission is to “Empower health workers to better serve communities in need around the world”.
+IntraHealth’s organizational mission is to “Empower health workers to better serve communities in need around the world.”
 Advocacy on behalf of that mission is central to our organizational strategy.
-We proudly support the Frontline Health Workers Coalition as a critical element in our overall approach to advancing equitable access to capable health workers.
+We proudly house the secretariat and support the Frontline Health Workers Coalition as a critical element in our overall approach to advancing equitable access to capable health workers.

 Rooted in Jhpiego’s mission is the belief that we must develop sustainability– the capacity of countries to create a well-prepared network of health care professionals that they can build upon to care for themselves.
 We do this by educating and preparing frontline health workers with evidence-based skills and techniques that will prevent the needless death of women and their families.
 Frontline health works are integral to the success of all of our programs and we are honored to be part of a coalition that recognizes the importance of their life-saving work.

 Johns Hopkins University Center for Communication Programs (JHU-CCP)